9/80 Work Schedule: Definition, Implementation, Pros & Cons

 This is just an example of the 9/80 work schedule.
 There can also be variations.

 For example, the first week can be 45 hours.
-The second week will be then 35 hours.
+The second week will then be 35 hours.
 The total work hours will be the same as 80 hours.

 Whatever you prefer!

 The 9/80 work schedule increases productivity and engagement and improves work-life balance.
-However, it also has its fair share of disadvantages.

 9/80 Work Week Advantages